|FOR IMMEDIATE RELEASE

 For more information on PMA events, visit the PMA home page.

-About PMA – The Worldwide Community of Imaging
+|About PMA – The Worldwide Community of Imaging

-The mission of PMA® is to
+The mission of PMA is to evolve the imaging business community worldwide by promoting

 the worldwide photo imaging community achieve business success and adapt to new